Giovanni Miani: Third Nile expedition (1871–1872)

 Miani returned to Egypt with an agreement to accompany a trading company in an expedition to the Mangbetu region in search of ivory.

-He set out again for the south at the age of 61, although his health was poor.

-The expedition left Khartoum on 15 May 1871, but was delayed for three months at Gaba-Shambil at latitude 7°N.

-He arrived in Lao in August, where he stayed until mid-September, and was with the Ajar tribe in October, then passed the month of Ramadan at Farial on the Rohl.
+He set out again for the South at the age of 61, although his health was poor.
+The expedition left Khartoum on 15 May 1871, but was delayed for three months at Gaba-Shambil at latitude 7°N. He arrived in Lao in August, where he stayed until mid-September, and was with the Ajar tribe in October, then passed the month of Ramadan at Farial on the Rohl.
 From there, he turned south through Mittu country, crossing the zéribas of Nganna, Nyoli, Reggo, Urungana, and in the Luba country the zéribas of Mundu people on the Issu, a tributary of the upper Tonj River.

 In January Miani crossed the Congo-Nile Divide and entered the basin of the Uele River, which the local people called the Kibali.

-On 1 February 1872 he crossed the Uele between the confluences of the Dungu River in the east and the Duru River upstream of the confluence of the Gada River with the Uele.
+On 1 February 1872, he crossed the Uele between the confluences of the Dungu River in the east and the Duru River upstream of the confluence of the Gada River with the Uele.
 In February he reached the zériba of Monfa, where the chief was Kupa, son of Degberra, and where the Ghattas company had a trading post.
 Miani was exhausted, and rested in Monfa for two months.
 When new resources arrived Miani continued on to Amamba, ruled by Sultan Kuffa, where he obtained food.

 Miani left Amamba and on 29 April 1872 crossed the Gada River, a left tributary of the Uele.

-On 1 May 1872 he arrived at Nangazizi, the base of chief Mbunza, where he rested until 25 May 1872.
+On 1 May 1872, he arrived at Nangazizi, the base of chief Mbunza, where he rested until 25 May 1872.
 From there the expedition crossed the country of the South Zande people and reached the Mangbetu-Azande border on 27 May 1872.

-After passing passed through Abissenga, crossing the sultanate of Mangià, and passing through Angaria, on 3 July 1872 Miani arrived in Bakangoi.

-At this point his escort refused to go further.
+After passing through Abissenga, crossing the sultanate of Mangià, and passing through Angaria, on 3 July 1872 Miani arrived in Bakangoi.
+At this point, his escort refused to go further.
 On his journey from Mbunza to Bakangoi he noted that the streams generally drained north into the Uele River.